NicklasWallgren/sqlTemplate/README.md

 ### Code Guide

-We use GitHub Actions to make sure the codebase is consistent (`golangci-lint run`) and continuously tested (`go test -v -race $(go list ./... | grep -v vendor)`).
+We use GitHub Actions to make sure the codebase is consistent (`golangci-lint run`) and continuously tested (`go test -v -race ./pkg`).
 We try to keep comments at a maximum of 120 characters of length and code at 120.

 ## Contributing